sparkfabrik/company-playbook/content/recipes/access-k8s-sparkfabrik-cluster.md

 ```

 Once `kubectl` is installed `gcloud` command will allow us to access the GKE cluster.
-`gcloud` CLI manages so many GCE services and areas that there are commands specific to each one.
+`gcloud` CLI manages so many GCP services and areas that there are commands specific to each one.
 To tame the complexity, all commands are grouped and subgrouped.

 Right now, the `container` group is what we need: it contains groups of commands by which we can manage GKE aspects, like clusters, node-pools, Container Registry images, and so on.

-We are going to use a command in the `clusters` subgroup in `container` group to gain access to the container.
+We are going to use a command in the `clusters` subgroup of the `container` group to gain access to the cluster.
 That command is `get-credentials` which fetches credentials for already running clusters.

 Now, the `get-credentials` command takes a single parameter which is the **cluster name**.
 In our case it is `spark-op-services`.
 In additions there is a mandatory flag that specifies the region and the datacenter zone inside the region (namely, where is the cluster phisically running?): `--zone`.

-Last but not least, there is a flag that is not specific to the `get-credentials` command, which is `--project`.
-Projects in GCE are similare to realms.
-Not to be confused with *namespaces*, (quoting GCE docs)
+Last but not least, there is a global flag (not specific to the `get-credentials` command), which is `--project`.
+Projects in GCP are similare to realms.
+Not to be confused with *K8s namespaces*, (quoting GCP docs)

 > [...] projects form the basis for creating, enabling, and using all GCP services including managing APIs, enabling billing, adding and removing collaborators, and managing permissions for GCP resources.